Download the all-new Republic app:

 Scholten said he tells crowds at town halls while campaigning that he’ll answer questions about anything, including baseball.

 Sanders’ baseball ties predate his 2020 campaign.
-He visited with Los Angeles Dodgers during spring training in 2018 and, as he was recovering at home following his Oct.
-1 heart attack, Sanders’ campaign released video of candidate batting balls around his backyard.
+He visited with the Los Angeles Dodgers during spring training in 2018 and, as he was recovering at home following his Oct.
+1 heart attack, Sanders’ campaign released video of the candidate batting balls around his backyard.

-Catch up on 2020 election campaign with AP experts on our weekly `` Ground Game ’’ politics podcast
+Catch up on the 2020 election campaign with AP experts on our weekly `` Ground Game ’’ politics podcast

 19:01 IST, December 15th 2019